-- Using inappropriate language is not permitted. - Inappropriate dress is not permitted. - Fighting in school or within the vicinity of the school will result in a suspension. - Drug or alcohol abuse and/or possession in school or within the vicinity of the school will result in suspension and possible legal action. - Any student involved in stealing, vandalizing, or defacing property on school grounds will assume the cost of financial restitution and will face suspension and possible arrest. - Any student involved in setting off a false fire alarm will be prosecuted by the Fire Marshall and face suspension and possible arrest. - Smoking, vaping and/or substance abuse is prohibited on school grounds.
+- Using inappropriate language, especially language which is demeaning to others, is not permitted. - Inappropriate dress (offensive/promotes drugs or alcohol) is not permitted.

+- Fighting in school or within the vicinity of the school will result in a suspension. - Drug or alcohol abuse and/or possession in school or within the vicinity of the school will result in suspension and possible legal action. - Any student involved in stealing, vandalizing, or defacing property on school grounds will assume the cost of financial restitution and will face suspension and possible arrest. - Any student involved in setting off a false fire alarm will be prosecuted by the Fire Marshall and face suspension and possible arrest. - Smoking, vaping and/or substance abuse is prohibited on school grounds.
 In addition, lighters and matches may not be brought to school. - Sales of any items other than approved fundraising activities are prohibited. - Cell phones and other electronic devices including laptops, tablets, and handheld video games are permitted within the building, but they cannot be used except with specific permission of the supervising staff member.
 They are never to be used in a bathroom or locker room and can never be sued for filming or videotaping on school grounds.
-Please see our electronics policy for specific information. - Textbooks are issued to students for use while they are enrolled in classes.
-If a book is lost or damaged, the student must pay for the book before another book can be issued.
+Please see our electronics policy for specific information. - Plagiarism or the use of Chat GPT or other AI enhanced writing is considered cheating and carries consequences such as detention, exclusion from after school events, a failing grade, and/or removal from National Honor Society. - Textbooks are issued to students for use while they are enrolled in classes.
+If a book is lost or damaged, the student must pay for the book before another book can be issued. - Technology devices are issued to students while they are students in RKA.
+The device should be cared for and maintained in good working order.
+Devices must also be returned before the summer or upon discharging.